Via-Operating/VDK-Legacy/README.md

 ===========

 VDK kernel is part of the Via operating system for use.
 VDK is an acronym for Via Dynamic Kernel.
-VDK is a hybrid kernel combining the MXOS kernel with components of it's own and a C API for writing apps called Via32.
+VDK is a hybrid kernel combining the MXOS kernel with components from zOS developed at XICreations and a C API for writing apps called Via32.
 VDK runs on x86 for single processor configurations.

 VDK Source Tree